 Description: Exploration of major artistic, historical, philosophical, cultural and gender issues represented in selected works from the Civil War to the present.

+Prerequisites: ENG 101 or ENG 103.
+Reading Proficiency.

+Credits: 3

+Lecture: 3

+Lab: 0

 ENG 242 - Introduction to Shakespeare